-Our $10,000 scholarship that so many of you are familiar with (and probably hoping to win!
-Stay tuned . . . ) is simply luck of the draw, so that’s pretty easy.
-But our Community Service Scholarship for Multicultural Students is chosen based primarily on their volunteer efforts, and my team and I get the honor of reviewing those applications.
+Our $10,000 scholarship is chosen by luck of the draw, so that’s pretty easy.
+But our Community Service Scholarship for Multicultural Students is based primarily on volunteer efforts, and my team and I get the honor of reviewing those applications.
 To narrow down the applicants to just a handful of finalists, let alone the ultimate winner, is crazy difficult.
-But it’s all worth it in the end when you get to call that one person and share in their excitement, if only for a moment.
-These students do such important work, and recognizing them is incredibly gratifying.
+But it’s all worth it in the end when you get to call that person and share in their excitement, if only for a moment.
+These students do such important work, and recognizing them means a lot to us.
 But I digress.

-The other night as I was reading applications, it occurred to me that you, dear reader, might be interested in some of the thoughts going through my head.
+The other night as I was reading those scholarship applications, it occurred to me that you, dear reader, might want to know what I was thinking as I pored over all those pages.
 So I decided to jot down my top tips for you scholarship hopefuls—and you should all be scholarship hopefuls!

 Cut the fluff